Capital gains tax (CGT) is the tax you pay on profits from selling assets, such as property.

 It should work for your long-term investment strategy as well as meet a number of checks and balances for your financial future.

 If you do choose to invest in property using an SMSF, the unique ownership structure provides a number of taxation benefits.

 If you sell the property once you've retired, you'll pay no capital gains on the property.

-Borrowing or gearing your super into property must be done under very strict borrowing conditions and can present investment risks.
+Borrowing or gearing your super into the property must be done under very strict borrowing conditions and can present investment risks.

 - Higher costs – SMSF property loans can be more costly than other property loans, which must be factored into your investment decision.

-- Cash flow – Loan repayments must be made from your SMSF, which means your fund must always have sufficient liquidity or cash flow to meet the loan repayments.
+- Cash flow – loan repayments must be made from your SMSF, which means your fund must always have sufficient liquidity or cash flow to meet the loan repayments.

-- Hard to cancel – If your SMSF property loan documentation and contract is not set up correctly unwinding the arrangement may not be allowed and you may be required to sell the property, potentially causing substantial losses to the SMSF.
+- Hard to cancel – If your SMSF property loan documentation and contract is not set up correctly, unwinding the arrangement may not be allowed and you may be required to sell the property, potentially causing substantial losses to the SMSF.

 - Possible tax losses – Any tax losses from the property cannot be offset against your taxable income outside the fund.